 It’s hard to visualize if you’re not familiar with pre-press or printing.
 Here is a very simple graphic.
 The below image shows cut and stack imposition and then we’ll describe it below.

-Most if not all PDF merge tools require you to download software in order to get your files merged.
+Most if not all imposition software require you to download them and run locally in order to get your files merged.
 With File Splice you can upload your files from anywhere easily collecting files from your team or organization across the world and then merging them in just a few clicks.
 Once merged anyone within your group can download the finished build.

 Do you have more questions about cut and stack layout?
 Contact us and we’ll be happy to answer any of your questions or give you a quick demo of how File Splice works.